exakat/exakat/docs/Rules.rst

        return $a;
    }

-   // Make a return early, and make the condition clearly visible. function foo3($a) {
+   // Make a return early, and make the condition visible. function foo3($a) {
        if ($a < 0) {
            $a++;